 Experiential Pre-Professional Training

-Our bachelor’s degree in Audiology and Speech-Language Sciences provides you with extraordinary learning opportunities and exceptional pre-professional preparation.
+Our bachelor’s degree in Communication Sciences and Disorders provides you with extraordinary learning opportunities and exceptional pre-professional preparation.
 You’ll work with faculty who stand at the forefront of research and clinical practice, while observing clinical practice in our on-campus Speech-Language Pathology and Audiology Clinic.

-UNC’s Audiology and Speech-Language Sciences program has a widespread reputation for excellence.
+UNC’s Communication Sciences and Disorders program has a widespread reputation for excellence.
 This pre-professional degree will prepare you to apply to graduate programs in audiology, speech language pathology, gerontology, special education, rehabilitation counseling and other related fields.

-The bachelor’s degree in Audiology and Speech-Language Sciences offers a pre-professional education, preparing you for graduate studies and subsequent certification as speech-language pathologist or audiologist.
+The bachelor’s degree in Communication Sciences and Disorders offers a pre-professional education, preparing you for graduate studies and subsequent certification as speech-language pathologist or audiologist.
 You’ll study the physical, neurological and developmental factors that influence communication, acquiring in-depth knowledge about speech and language formation as well as auditory perception.
 The program also covers a wide range of communication disorders and treatment approaches, while introducing you to technical instrumentation and clinical practice.

 US News & World Report recently listed both audiologist and speech-language pathologist among its 25 best career opportunities.
 The growth of America's elderly population, coupled with new technologies and treatment options for hearing loss and speech-language disorders, has led to an increasing demand for trained professionals in these fields.
 This program also serves as an excellent pathway to graduate or professional schools in medicine, psychology, music, education, public health and rehabilitation counseling.

-Consider UNC's B.S. in Audiology and Speech-Language Sciences if you are:
+Consider UNC's B.S. in Communication Sciences and Disorders if you are:

 - Interested in science or a medical based profession